 Location of accident

-Brief description of cause e.g. “bumped into another child, tripped over own feet”.
+Brief description of cause e.g. “bumped into another child, tripped over own feet”

 First Aid administered e.g. “cleaned with antiseptic wipe, ice pack applied for 10 minutes”

 Name of person dealing with incident.

 Names of other children must not be recorded on the accident report which goes home to parents to comply with our duties under GDPR.